Thanksgiving Workout To Enjoy The Holiday Guilt-Free

 Start with your feet together, arms at your sides, knees soft.
 Simultaneously jump your feet apart and raise your arms overhead.
 Then, quickly, jump them back right in place again.

 Lie on the floor, face down.
 Lift yourself with your hands straight under your shoulders.
 Keep your head, hips, and heels aligned and your core engaged.
 Bend your elbows and lower your body until your chest nearly touches the floor.
-Then press yourself back up again with a force.
+Then press yourself back up again with force.

 Stand with your feet hip-width apart.
 Squat down with your whole soles firmly pressing the floor.
-Avoid your knees going too much forward over your toes.
+Avoid your knees going too far forward over your toes.
 Go as low as you can.
 Stand back up and repeat.

 Start by lying down on your back with your legs bent and the soles of your feet firmly on the floor.
 Slowly, one vertebra after another, curl your head, shoulders, and your back up.
 Let your palms slide through the sides of your thighs.
 When you reach the sitting position, go back down, one vertebra at a time.